 The war- torn Darfur, like in many crisis situations, women and young children are vulnerable to various form of violence including rape and sexual harassment.

-Women end up shouldering the burden of loosing family member, displacement, identity crisis and insecurity.
+Women in Darfur end up shouldering the burden of losing family member, displacement, identity crisis and insecurity.
 They struggle to keep their families, communities and identify intact in order to survive despite the armed conflict.
 The conflict in Darfur has brought to light regions massive violations against women, women and girls are experiencing and beating by militia inside their farms and village as well as outside camps.